jphamtv/wheresdaftpunk/README.md

 A "Where's Waldo?"-style game where players search for famous artists hidden in a crowded music festival scene.
 Test your speed and observation skills by finding all the artists as quickly as possible!

 ## Live Demo
-[Add URL here] - Optimized for desktop only
+[Where's Daft Punk](https://where-is-daft-punk.onrender.com/) - Optimized for desktop only

 ## Features
 - Interactive image search with targeting system